-At the end of the programme a buzzer will sound, if this option has been switched on (see "Settings - Volume - Buzzer tones").
+At the end of the programme a buzzer will sound, if this option has been switched on (see "Settings - Volume -Buzzer tones").

 The oven heating and lighting will switch off.
-"Process finished" will appear in the display and "Save" will be highlighted.
+"Process finished" will appear in the display.

-This gives you the option of saving the programme as a User programme (see "User programmes").
+You have the option of saving the programme as a User programme (see "User programmes") or increasing the duration of the programme via "Change".
+Touch ← to go to the main menu.